Topherchriss/A-Z/README.md

 # A-Z TRAPEZA

-Simple Banking System
+A Simple Banking System

 ## Overview

-A-Z TRAPEZA is a simple banking system application built with Python and the tkinter library for the graphical user interface.
-This application allows users to manage bank accounts, make deposits, withdrawals, check balances, view transaction history and perform budget related actions.
+A-Z TRAPEZA is a simple banking system application built with pure Python and the tkinter library for the graphical user interface.
+This application allows users to interact with a real life banking and finacial managment tool.

 ## Features

 - **Account Management:** Users can create and manage multiple bank accounts.
-- **Budget Management:** Set spending limits for specific categories, track expenses, and receive notifications for budget thresholds.
+- **Budget Management:** Set spending limits for specific categories, track expenses, view budget limits,
 - **Deposit:** Make deposits into the selected account with a customizable notification for large deposits.
 - **Withdrawal:** Perform withdrawals with balance validation and notifications for large withdrawals.
 - **Check Balance:** View the current balance of the selected account.
 - **Transaction History:** Access a detailed transaction history for the selected account.
 - **Graphical User Interface:** User-friendly interface intergrated with a basic **calculator** for quick calculations and easy interaction.
--Additionally there is a **CLEAR** feature that enables the user to clear ```account_data.json``` file
+-Additionally there is a **CLEAR** feature that enables the user to clear ```data_file.yaml``` file

 ## Getting Started

-Follow the installation instructions below to set up the A-Z TRAPEZA banking system on your local machine.
+Follow the installation instructions below to set up the A-Z TRAPEZA on your local machine.

 ### Prerequisites